Looijenga's Conjecture via Integral-affine Geometry: Background

 \begin{proposition} Let $(V,D)$ be an anticanonical pair and let $p$ be a node of $D$.
 There exists a family of anticanonical pairs over the disc whose central fiber is $(V,D)$ such that $\mathcal{D}\rightarrow \Delta$ is a smoothing of the node $p$. \end{proposition}

-\begin{proof} The proposition follows from Corollary 3.5 of \cite{fried}, which proves the result for any subset of the nodes of $D$.
+\begin{proof} The proposition follows from Corollary 3.6 of \cite{Fri15}, which proves the result for any subset of the nodes of $D$.
 Roughly, the deformations of $(V,D)$ surject onto the deformations of $D$. \end{proof}

-\begin{definition} The {\it charge} of a cycle $D$ or of a pair $(Y,D)$ is defined by the formula \end{definition} The formula for the dual cusp $D'$ implies that $Q(D)+Q(D')=24$.
+\begin{definition} The {\it charge} of a cycle $D$ or of a pair $(Y,D)$ is defined by the formula \end{definition} The formula for the dual cusp $D'$ interchanges $a_i$ with $b_i$ and thus $Q(D)+Q(D')=24$.
 The charge of an anticanonical pair $(Y,D)$ is essentially a measure of how far it is from being toric: All toric pairs have charge zero, while all other anticanonical pairs have positive charge.

 \begin{remark} Let $(Y,D)$ be a pair.
 An internal blow-up on $D_i$ changes the cycle ${\bf d}$ by and increases the charge by $1$.
 A corner blow-up at $D_i\cap D_{i+1}$ changes the cycle ${\bf d}$ by and keeps the charge constant.
 A node smoothing at $D_i\cap D_{i+1}$ changes the cycle ${\bf d}$ by and increases the charge by $1$. \end{remark}